The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

-We also notice that, in this very simple case when both particles are at rest, the retarded four-force with which the particle at $M$ acts on the particle at $P$ is equal in magnitude but opposite in direction to the advanced four-force with which the particle at $P$ acts on the particle at $M$.
+We also notice that, in this very simple case when both particles are at rest, the retarded four-force with which the particle at $C$ acts on the particle at $A$ is equal in magnitude but opposite in direction to the advanced four-force with which the particle at $A$ acts on the particle at $C$.
+The same holds true for the interaction between the particles at $A$ and at $E$.